ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 ## Implementation Details

-Here’s how the implementation comes together, starting with the authentication flow.
+The following sections break down the implementation into key components, explaining how the OAuth2 authentication flow integrates with session management and security mechanisms.

-### Precise Authentication Flow
+### Authentication Flow

+Our implementation uses a popup window for authentication to keep the main page responsive.
+This approach:

+- Handles the auth flow in a separate window
+- Maintains login state using shared cookies
+- Updates the main page automatically when complete
-The flow involves interactions between the browser, server, Google, and session store.

-The session store is responsible for managing the login session and storing security tokens, including the CSRF token and the nonce token.
+The flow coordinates between four components: browser, server, Google, and session store.
+The session store manages login sessions and security tokens (CSRF and nonce).

 ```mermaid
 sequenceDiagram